Robert56s/mtl.deals/README.md

 - `PUBLIC_SUPABASE_URL`, `PUBLIC_SUPABASE_ANON_KEY`, `SECRET_SUPABASE_SERVICE_KEY` are the [Supabase](https://supabase.com/) api credentials
 - `SECRET_LTC_WALLET_ID`, `SECRET_LTC_TRANSFER_KEY` are the [Apirone](https://apirone.com/) credentials.
 - `SECRET_CALLBACK_KEY` is a random string that you must create, it is used to protect callbacks api routes.
+- `SECRET_IMGUR_CLIENT_ID` is your [Imgur](https://api.imgur.com/oauth2/addclient) Client ID.

 # Apirone
 You must got to the [Dashboard](https://apirone.com/dashboard/) and create a Litecoin wallet.
 Save the credentials.

 # Supabase
 You must create an acount and a project at [Supabase](https://supabase.com/).
 You need to enable email authentification and do the url configuration.
 Also, make sure to enable row level security for the tables.

+# Imgur
+You need to register to the [Imgur api](https://api.imgur.com/oauth2/addclient).
+You need to select Authorization type: Anonymous usage without user authorization.
+You can then save the credentials.

 # Database Tables (SQL)
 ```sql